stefanspringer1/SwiftXMLDemo/README.md

 _First we describe how to install Swift on Windows._

 1. The Swift Package Manager uses symbolic links, but Microsoft has decided that symbolic links might be harmful (see [there](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-vista/cc766301(v=ws.10)) under "Create symbolic links").
-You need the SE_CREATE_SYMBOLIC_LINK privilege in Windows to use symbolic links, you can set this privilege for the user using the `gpedit.msc` tool (execute as Administrator).
+You can test if you can set symbolic links with the command `mklink newfile oldfile`, creating a symbolic link file named `newfile` pointing to `oldfile`.
+If this command is successful, everything is OK.
+Else, you can try to activate the Deverloper Mode in the Windows settings and then restart the computer.
+You should then be able to create symbolic links (test with the mentioned command again).
+If not, you need to set the SE_CREATE_SYMBOLIC_LINK privilege using the `gpedit.msc` tool (execute as Administrator).
 (Note that other security policies for your computer might overwrite this setting.)
 If you have the Home edition of of Windows, you first have to get this tool from Microsoft using the following script (open the command line window as Administrator):

 ```Batch
 @echo off